Master of Arts in Anthropology

 Graduate students must maintain at least a B (3.0) average.
 All courses taken for degree credit must be taken for a letter grade (A-F).
 Credit/No Credit courses do not count toward degree credit.

 ANTH 699: Directed Reading and Research credits when taken for a grade (A-F) may be counted toward the MA degree.
 Consult the Graduate Chair to determine the exact number of credits that can be applied in specific cases.

-A minimum of 18 credits must be taken within the Department of Anthropology, whether upper division (300-400 level) or graduate (600+) courses.
+A minimum of 18 credits must be taken within the Department of Anthropology if a student’s primary area of focus is biological or cultural anthropology.
+If a student’s primary area of focus is instead archaeology, a minimum of 19 credits must be taken within the Department of Anthropology.
+Courses fulfilling these requirements may be upper division (300-400 level) or graduate (600+) level.
 ANTH 699 and ANTH 700 do not count toward this requirement.

-MA students must take the following courses, earning a B (3.0) or better:
+MA students whose primary area of focus is biological or cultural anthropology must take the following courses, earning a B (3.00) or better:

-- Take 3 out of 4 core courses:
+- Take 3 out of 4 graduate-level survey courses:

 - ANTH 601: Ethnology